rossanoventurini/IR-unipi/README.md

   - Questions will assess the understanding of the core course materials.

 - **Part 2**: Oral Exam on a Project (up to 8 points)
-  - The project is based on a scientific paper from over 10 selected papers.
+  - The project is based on a scientific paper you choose from a [selected list of papers](https://github.com/rossanoventurini/IR-unipi/blob/main/papers.md).
   - The project can be completed by a team of up to 2 people.
   - The project will be presented using approximately 10 slides during the oral exam.
   - Students can approach the project at different levels of depth: